wangziqi2013/wangziqi2013.github.io/_posts/2019-08-31-alloy-cache.markdown

 Instead of implementing a highly associative cache with miss predictors, Alloy Cache puts itself on another end of the spectrum, featuring a direct-mapped organization and parallel cache/DRAM access.
 The radical design differences in fact reflect a fundamental trade-off in cache performance: the miss rate and latency trade-off.
+By reducing the associativity and removing the predictor from the critical path, we decrease hit latency of the cache at the cost of increasing the miss rate.

+The direct-mapped